ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

     - [Disjoint Union Find - Rank and Path Compression]
     - [Count all paths between a source and destination in a graph](#GP_CountAllSourceDestination)
     - [Print all paths between a source and destination in a graph](#GP_PrintAllSourceDestination)
-    - [Minimum Cost Path with Left, Right, Bottom and Up moves allowed]
     - [Minimum steps to reach target by Knight](#GP_KnightProblem)
     - [Minimum number of swaps required to sort an array](#GP_MinSwapsToSort)
     - [Minimum operations needed to convert x into y](#GP_MinOpsToConvert)
-    - [Minimum number of colors required to color a graph]
+    - [Minimum cost path with Left, Right, Bottom and Up moves allowed]
     - [Stable marriage]
 12. [Recursion and Backtracking](#Backtracking)
     - [Keys to backtracking](#R_BT_Keys)